sanzoghenzo/clout/README.rst

 Usage
 =====

-Desert does three things.
+Desert does four things.

 * Create a serialization schema from a dataclass (or attrs class).
 * Provides utilities for creating objects from several sources, such as using appdirs and toml.
-* Creates a command-line interface for building complex objects.
+* Creates a command-line interface for building complex objects
+* Allows combining multiple serialization backends with different priorities, so settings from the command line override envvars, which override the config file.

 .. code-block:: python